 - Stay at home as much as possible, and stay away from busy outdoor places where social distancing is harder

 - Stay close to home if leaving the house so that you'd don't need to use a toilet that isn't your own, and not enter anyone else's home

 - Not attend any gatherings.
 This includes gatherings of friends and families in private spaces e.g. family homes, weddings and religious services

 - Not go out for shopping, leisure or travel.
 When arranging food or medication deliveries, these should be left at the door to minimise contact

-- Keep in touch with family and friends using remote technology such as phone, internet, and social media
+- Continue to keep in touch with family and friends who don't live locally using remote technology such as phone, internet, and social media

 - Use telephone or online services to contact your GP or other essential services

 - Regularly wash your hands with soap and water for 20 seconds.
 Ask carers or support workers who visit your home to do the same.

 - Not go to your place of work if it is outside the home

 You should first try to get help from: